 The state operated the property in the Vermillion County town of Dana as a state historic site for more than three decades.
 In a cost-cutting measure, the state closed the site in the fall of 2009.

 The Friends of Ernie Pyle, a nonprofit organization, has been operating the site under a special arrangement with the state since late summer of 2010 pending the property transfer.

-Cynthia Myers, president of the Friends of Ernie Pyle, said the organization is happy to finally have full control of the property and plans to maintain the property as a museum.
+Cynthia Myers, board member of the Friends of Ernie Pyle, said the organization is happy to finally have full control of the property and plans to maintain the property as a museum.
 It will be open to the public for limited hours from May through Veterans Day in November, she said.
 The museum will also be available for group tours year round.

 Myers said renaming of the site reflects the Friends of Ernie Pyle’s intent to broaden the scope of the museum and make it a place where visitors can come to learn more about World War II and the generation of American men and women who fought it.